Magdalena, Laguna: The Bahay Laguna

-The Kawayan Festival

-Magdalena recently held its first Kawayan Festival to mark the town's 185th Foundation Day.
-The colorful festival celebrates the native bamboo and its role in the culture and livelihood of the town and to promote bamboo-based industries.

-Liga ng mga Barangay national president James Marty Lim was special guest at the festival, and together with Magdalena town officials led by Mayor David Aventurado Jr., congratulated the Magdaleños for their initiatives to promote the local bamboo industry.

-However, no such bamboo enterprise visibly exists in the town.

-St. Mary Magdalene Parish

-St. Mary Magdalene Church was constructed in 1851–1871, and made of stones and bricks with a sandstone facade.
-The church is located at the town center or plaza, just across the municipal town hall of Magdalena.
-In February 1898, after being wounded in a battle with the Spaniards at the Maimpis River, Philippine revolutionary hero Emilio Jacinto sought refuge in this church.
-His bloodstains were found on the floor of the church.
-Magdalena is Also called "Little Hollywood Of Laguna" because it is the home of approximately 100 films.

-The Bahay Laguna

-Bahay Laguna is a museum in Barangay Bungkol, Magdalena, that houses the memorabilia of Governor Felicisimo T. San Luis, who served as Governor of Laguna province for 33 years.
+Bahay Laguna is a museum in Barangay Bungkol that houses the memorabilia of Felicisimo San Luis, who served as Governor of Laguna province for 33 years.
 During his time, he was known as the "Living Legend of Laguna."
 Aside from the memorabilia of then governor, Bahay Laguna showcases the specialty crafts and signature products of Laguna towns such as woodcarving of Paete and bottled preserved fruits of Alaminos.

 The construction of Bahay Laguna was finished in December 1995.
 The Dr. Floro Brosas Foundation donated a piece of its land for this repository.